spaceshark123/minecraft-modpack-maker/README.md

 - **Custom Modpacks**: Create modpacks with real mod files instead of using a modpack launcher, allowing for complete control
 - **Automatic Scraping**: Automatically gather up-to-date mods from specified forums.
 - **Full Version Support**: Supports all major Minecraft versions and is constantly updated.
-- **Popular Modloaders**: Supports most widely used modloaders: forge, fabric, neoforge, quilt
+- **Popular Modloaders**: Supports most widely used modloaders: Forge, Fabric, Neoforge, and Quilt
 - **Robust Mod Search**: Small mistakes and typos with the mod name on the list will not affect the quality of results.
 - **Easy Download**: Download all selected mods in a single zip file.
 - **User-Friendly Interface**: Simple and intuitive UI for selecting mods and settings.